AlexBurnes/build_scripts/README.md

-## Abstract
+## Collection of scripts to build and check C++ projects using build tools

-Collection of bash scripts used for check and build C++ projects.
-Run tools: cmake, conan, cppcheck, clang-format others.
+Collection of bash scripts used for check and build C++ projects using build tools: cmake, vcpkg, conan, cppcheck, clang-format.

 ## Version

-0.1.0
+0.1.1

 # Usage